AlbertMietus/MESS/README.rst

 .. sidebar:: Engels & Dutch

-   * This side is partly in Dutch.
+   * This site is partly in Dutch.
    * En gedeeltelijk in het Engels

 ..
 MARKER_sidebar_end

 .. glossary::

    Modern Engineering